opendaylight/docs/docs/release-notes/upgrade-process.rst

 JDK 21 Version
 ^^^^^^^^^^^^^^
-2025.03 Titanium, requires Java 21, both during compile-time and run-time.
+2025.03 Vanadium, requires Java 21, both during compile-time and run-time.
 Make sure to install JDK 21 corresponding to at least ``openjdk-21.0.8``, and that the JAVA_HOME environment variable points to the JDK directory.